 Laidback in more ways than one, and no,, I´m not a contortionist…

-A couple of days ago we went to our local “playa for playing in” and it came as a surprise to find lots of breakers coming in.
+A couple of days ago we went to our local “playa for playing in” and it came as a surprise to find a few breakers coming in.

-The normally peaceful mill pond was throwing a wobbler, Dave managed to get this photo of me wading into the warm warm surf sea:
+The normally peaceful mill pond was throwing a wobbler, Dave managed to got this photo of Jake and me wading into the warm warm sea:

 Then he bazzed the camera in the beach bag and came in for a paddle, yes a paddle.
 By this time I was further out, diving gracefully into the waves.
 Then I heard him shout something but couldn´t hear what.
 As I waded back to decipher what he was saying a wave caught me side on, never ever turn side on to an incoming wall of water……….

 Oops, over I went like a disgraceful ballerina, laidback laid on the sea bed I had to crawl back in whilst looking behind, checking out at what point I needed to take a breath.
 Honestly, standing up was impossible…

 When I eventually clambered close enough to hear what he said it was a measly:

 “I was trying to tell you to BE CAREFUL!!!”